germ-mark/distributed-mls-id/draft-xue-distributed-mls.md

 ## INIT

-Given a list of DMLS participants, DMembers, initialize an DMLS context by (1) creating an MLS group, (2) adding all other DMemebers (generating a set of Welcome messages and a GroupInfo message).
+Given a list of DMLS participants, DMembers, initialize an DMLS context by (1) creating an MLS group, (2) adding all other DMembers (generating a set of Welcome messages and a GroupInfo message).
 It is the responsibility of a DMLS implementation to define the DMembers and the mechanism of generating the individual Send Groups.
 Two possible approaches are described below.